syybly/jianshu_blog/README.md

+# run `npm install`

+enter the folder where the project in, run 'npm install' and install all the node_modules dependencies on local environment

+# run `npm run start`

-# Getting Started with Create React App
+Getting Started with Create React App

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).